isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The standard library assumes that destructors, deallocation functions (e.g., `operator delete`), and `swap` do not throw.
-If they do, basic standard library invariants are broken.
+If they do, basic standard-library invariants are broken.

 ##### Note